-Recommended HITAC Activity: Provide guidance for operationalizing standards for and addressing implementation variation of public health data exchange.
+Recommended HITAC Activity: Provide guidance for policies and for operationalizing standards to address implementation variation of public health data access and exchange.

-Recommended HITAC Activity: Convene a listening session to better understand barriers to sharing minimum necessary datasets with public health authorities.
+Recommended HITAC Activity: Convene a listening session to better understand barriers to sharing clinical datasets with public health authorities in a compliant manner, e.g., minimum necessary under HIPAA.

-Recommended HITAC Activity: Assess public health activities and systems to understand what is needed to help public health data systems align with the use of the HL7[®] FHIR[®] standard or another approach.
+Recommended HITAC Activity: Assess public health activities and systems to understand what is needed to help public health data systems align with the use of the HL7® FHIR® standard or another approach.